DAIKOFCW 9CrMoV

 Welding & PWHT

-The prescribed minimum preheat temperature is 150°C, coupled with a maximum interpass temperature of 300°C. In practical terms, a preheat-interpass range within 200–300°C is considered standard.
-To ensure the complete transformation to martensite, it is imperative to cool welds to approximately 100°C before undergoing post-weld heat treatment (PWHT).
-ASME base material codes and AWS consumable classifications permit PWHT down to 730°C, whereas EN consumable classifications specify 750°C. Optimal material properties are achieved by maintaining a tempering parameter (P) of around 21 or higher, where P = °C + 273 (log t + 20) x 10–3.
-The maximum PWHT temperature varies; AWS consumable specifications allow 760°C, while EN permits 770°C. EN 10222-1 allows for a maximum of 790°C for base material forgings.
-In comparison to directly matching weld metal, incorporating some nickel and reducing niobium proves beneficial in enhancing toughness after a conveniently brief PWHT at 750–760°C. It is generally discouraged to conduct PWHT above 765°C for Ni-containing consumables due to the potential re-hardening resulting from the proximity to Ac1.
-Some regulatory bodies recommend maintaining weld metal Ni + Mn below 1.5% to sustain a sufficiently high Ac1 for potential higher PWHT temperatures, if necessary.
+The recommended minimum preheat temperature is 150 °C, with a maximum interpass temperature of 300 °C; the common preheat-interpass range is thus between 200 and 300 °C. To completely transform the martensite, it is important to allow the welds to cool to about 100 °C before conducting post-weld heat treatment (PWHT).
+The ASME base material codes and AWS consumable classifications allow for a PWHT up to 730 °C, while EN classifications specify it at 750 °C. Optimal properties are achieved with a tempering parameter (P) of about 21 or higher, calculated as P = °C+273 (log t + 20) x 10⁻³.
+The maximum PWHT temperature varies: AWS specifications indicate 760 °C, EN 770 °C, and EN 10222-1 allows up to 790 °C for base material forgings.
+Compared to the directly corresponding weld metal, the addition of nickel and reduction of niobium improve toughness after a short PWHT at 750–760 °C. A PWHT at temperatures above 765 °C is generally not recommended for Ni-containing consumables, due to the risk of re-hardening near Ac1.
+Some standards indicate that the Ni + Mn content in the weld metal should be < 1.5% to keep Ac1 sufficiently high to allow higher PWHT temperatures, if necessary.

 DO YOU NEED HELP?